-The City of Detroit (the "City") sponsors the Combined Plan for the Police and Fire Retirement System of the City of Detroit (the "System"), which consists of two contributory single-employer retirement plans, as described below.
+The City of Detroit, Michigan (the "City") sponsors the Combined Plan for the Police and Fire Retirement System of the City of Detroit (the "System"), which consists of two contributory single-employer retirement plans, as described below.

-Component II - This is the legacy plan which is the original defined benefit plan, which includes a defined benefit component and a defined contribution component.
-Component II generally applies to benefits accrued by Members prior to July 1, 2014.
-On June 30, 2014, as a result of negotiations between the City and the public employee unions, the existing plan benefit formulas were frozen and no new employees were allowed to earn benefits under the existing plans.
-The Emergency Manager issued Order #29 (Police and Fire Retirement System of the City of Detroit) on June 30, 2014 which put these changes into effect.
+Component II - This is the legacy plan (the "Legacy Plan") which is the original defined benefit plan, which includes a defined benefit component and a defined contribution component.
+Component II generally applies to benefits accrued by members prior to July 1, 2014.
+On June 30, 2014, as a result of negotiations between the City and the public employee unions, the existing plan benefit formulas were frozen and no new employees were allowed to earn benefits under the existing plan.
+The emergency manager issued Order #29 (Police and Fire Retirement System of the City of Detroit) on June 30, 2014 which put these changes into effect.
 Except as specifically provided in Combined Plan, benefits provided under Component II are frozen effective June 30, 2014.

-Component I - As of July I, 2014, all current and future employees now participate in the new hybrid pension plan, or Component I. This hybrid plan includes a defined benefit component and a defined contribution component.
-Component I of the plan document applies to benefits accrued by Members on or after July I, 2014.
+Component I - As of July I, 2014, all current and future employees participate in the new hybrid pension plan (the "Hybrid Plan"), or Component I. This hybrid plan includes a defined benefit component and a defined contribution component.
+Component I of the plan document applies to benefits accrued by members on or after July I, 2014.